1922 QLD GPS Head of the River

 Scratched Brisbane Boys' College - Bow: J. D. Walker 8st 12lb, 2: K. G. Stupart 9st 9lb, 3: E. D. Fletcher 9st 11lbs, Stroke: W. V. McDowall 9st 6lb, Cox: A. P. Douglas 8st, Coaches: Dr. V. McDowall & Mr. J. C. O. Capper, Colours: Dark green, black and white

-- Brisbane Boys' College's Crew which had to be scratched due to the illness of the school's stroke.
+Brisbane Boys' College's Crew - BBC were scratched due to the illness of the school's stroke.

 The Race Described